Are you thinking of starting a business in Texas and aren’t quite sure where to start?

-Here’s where applying for that Texas business license can get a little complicated.
-While you likely won’t be required to get a state-based license, you may still need to get licensed depending on the services your business provides or the products you sell.
+Here’s where applying can get a little complicated.
+While you likely won’t be required to get a state-based license, you may still need to get licensed depending on the services you provide or the products you sell.

 Fortunately, Texas makes it fairly easy to locate your business type and determine which websites you need to visit to get licensed.
 Download the 2020 Texas Business Licenses and Permits guide and scroll through the PDF to find your industry.
 From there, you should see a link to the Texas website where you can apply for any relevant licenses and permits.

-Not seeing your business listed anywhere within the Texas Business Licenses and Permits guide?
+Not seeing your business listed anywhere within the guide?

 If that’s the case, it’s recommended that you call the Comptroller of Public Accounts with your questions.
 You can call them at 512-463-4600 or visit their website for more help.

-If your business is required to take out a license or permit, don’t be surprised if you’re required to show proof of business insurance.
+If you are required to take out a license or permit, don’t be surprised if you’re required to show proof of business insurance.

 Here’s why: business insurance shows that you’re protecting your customers, vendors, and employees from accidents, third-party property damage, and more.
-Plus, some types of business insurance (like workers compensation) are required if your Texas-based business has any part-time or full-time employees.
+Plus, some types of business insurance (like workers compensation) are required if you have any part-time or full-time employees.

-Simply choose the policy you need, click to buy, and boom — you’re all set to apply for whichever Texas business license you’re required to have.
+Simply choose the policy you need, click to buy, and boom — you’re all set to apply for whichever license you’re required to have.

 Fortunately, it’s free of charge to apply for your Texas Sales Use and Tax Permit.
 However, you may need to post a security bond, depending on the type of business you run.

-For more questions about any additional Texas business license and permit costs, check out the Comptroller's website here.
+For more questions about any additional costs for a Texas business license, check out the Comptroller's website here.

-A license is more than just another box you need to check to run a business in Texas.
+A license is more than just another box you need to check to get up and running.

 It’s the key to setting the foundations for a successful business.

-So even though the Texas business license application may feel like a pain, don’t give up — it’s worth the hassle!
+So even though the application may feel like a pain, don’t give up — it’s worth the hassle!